Carlosvann45/Movie-Theater-UI/README.md

 # Movie-Theater-UI
 This application was built with the idea of recreating populer movie theater applications out in th eindustry today.
 So far the UI contains
 Login with authentication and a sign up form.
-The functionality allows users to create a account with selected information and use that information to login with some basic authentication.
+The functionality allows users to create an account with selected information and use that information to login with some basic authentication.